Appendectomy for Children

 What is an appendectomy for children?

-An appendectomy is a surgery to remove a child’s appendix.
-The appendix is a small
+An appendectomy is surgery to remove a child’s appendix.
+The appendix is a small pouch

-pouch that’s attached to the large intestine.
-It is on the lower right side of the
+on the lower right side of the belly (abdomen).

 An appendectomy may be done as an open surgery.
-This involves cutting into the belly
+This involves making a cut (incision)

-and removing the appendix.
-Or it may be done through one or several smaller cuts using
+into the belly and removing the appendix.
+An appendectomy may also be done through

-a camera and small instruments.
-This is called a laparoscopic surgery.
+1 cut or a few smaller cuts using a camera and small tools.
+This is called a laparoscopic

 Why might my child need an appendectomy?